 Journeying Together helps teenage mums in Kanyama to build a life of promise for themselves and their children.

-The lack of proper drainage and sanitation in Kanyama means that during the rainy season severe flooding hits the community and the risk, of disease, such as cholera and dysentery, is much higher.
-Small babies and children are at risk particularly when their mothers are young girls who have little knowledge in parenting skills.
+The lack of proper drainage and sanitation in Kanyama means that during the rainy season severe flooding hits the community and the risk of disease such as cholera and dysentery is much higher.
+Small babies and children are at risk, particularly when their mothers are young girls who have little knowledge of parenting skills.

 To book a speaker email email@example.com